 - Avoid extreme temperatures (trust us, we understand the struggle with our Nordic temperatures)

 Otherwise, start charging as soon as your phone gets low.
 Not at home or if all else fails, know that we are here for you.
 Brick offers the opportunity to rent a powerbank to charge your phone on the go.
 No cables or outlets are needed, just one of our Bricks.
 Don’t believe us?
-Check out our website, download our app to try out our product, or apply to launch in your market as well!
+Check us out!